Robert Florey: Paramount

-Florey went to England to direct a French musical, The Road Is Fine (1930), and to Germany for My Wife's Teacher (1930), a Spanish language version of the film Rendezvous.
-While in Germany he directed Love Songs (1930).
+Florey went to England to direct the French musical The Road Is Fine (1930), and to Germany for My Wife's Teacher (1930), a Spanish-language version of the film Rendezvous.
+While in Germany, he directed Love Songs (1930).
 He did Black and White (1931) with Raimu, co-directing with Marc Allegret.

 Murders in the Rue Morgue

 Florey made a significant but uncredited contribution to the script of the 1931 version of Frankenstein.
-Florey was to be given the job of directing Frankenstein, and filmed a screen test with Bela Lugosi playing the monster, but Universal Pictures wound up giving the job to James Whale, who cast Boris Karloff.
+Florey was to be given the job of directing Frankenstein, and he filmed a screen test with Bela Lugosi playing the monster, but Universal Pictures gave the job to James Whale, who cast Boris Karloff.